-After a remarkably successful career as a business executive at Pepsi-Cola and Frito Lay Australia, 1979 SM North graduate Steve Sears decided he wanted to give back to the high school he credits with setting him on the right bath.
+After a remarkably successful career as a business executive at Pepsi-Cola and Frito Lay Australia, 1979 SM North graduate Steve Sears decided he wanted to give back to the high school he credits with setting him on the right path.
 So he underwrote an annual scholarship program that provides a $2,000 award to one male and one female senior each year who are selected by the school’s faculty for the positive contribution they’ve made during their time in high school.

 This year, the school’s teachers picked Katie Kasunic and Sebastian Garcia.